jeguzzi/drone_arena/notes/ros.md

 ## Our controller

-Every time we receive an updated odometry, we update the drone state as:
+Every time we receive an odometry, we update the drone state:

 ```python
 def has_received_odometry(self, msg):